A stable and causal model of magnetohydrodynamics: Constraints from stability and causality

 Equilibrium states of MHD have been extensively discussed in \cite{Armas:2018ibg, Armas:2018atq, Armas:2018zbe}.
 The most general equilibrium state is characterised by the vanishing of \eqref{eq:deltaB} together with the no-monopole constraint

 The first condition above implies that such states are characterised by the existence of a Killing vector field $K^\mu$ such that $u^\mu=K^\mu/|K|$ where $|K|=|-g_{\mu\nu}K^\mu K^\nu|^{1/2}$.
 In turn the temperature is given by $T=T_0/|K|$ where $T_0$ is a constant.
 The second and third conditions in \eqref{eq:conditions} are non-trivial and express the degeneracy of the equilibrium state very akin to the degeneracy encountered in the context of superfluids.
-We focus on flat backgrounds without external currents, in particular
+In the present setting, this degeneracy expresses the fact that there are many possible magnetic field configurations in thermal equilibrium.\footnote{From a more formal point of view, this degeneracy is rooted in the possible equilibrium profiles for the magnetic scalar potential $\varphi$ that we introduce in App. \ref{app:details1form}.} We focus on flat backgrounds without external currents, in particular

 with coordinates $(t,x,y,z)$ and we take the fluid to be at rest $u^\mu=(1,0,0,0)$ as well as thermodynamic parameters to be constant (e.g. $T=T_0$, $\mu=\mu_0$).
 In addition, we take $h^\mu=(0,0,0,1)$.
 This is the most generic equilibrium in which $h^\mu$ is aligned with a single spatial isometry of the background (in this case flat spacetime).
 It is possible to find other equilibrium configurations for which the direction of the magnetic field $h^\mu$ is not aligned with a spatial isometry (e.g. rotating magnetised plasmas/stars \cite{Armas:2018atq}).
 Such configurations involve fluid velocities and magnetic fields that depend on the spacetime coordinates but which locally are described by the equilibrium configurations that we consider here.
 It would be interesting to consider such configurations but for simplicity we take $h^\mu=(0,0,0,1)$.\footnote{This is similar to the approach taken in \cite{Kovtun:2019, Hoult:2020eho} in which the analysis assumes equilibrium configurations with constant fluid velocities.} We also discuss equilibrium states at finite velocity $\boldsymbol{\beta}$, which can be obtained by performing a Lorentz boost (see App.~\ref{app:boostedframe}).
 In addition, the equilibrium states considered here satisfy the following inequalities